 The basic knowledge in all modules is provided by seminars, although some modules may include lectures.
 All seminars allow a student to gauge his/her progress in that module and will require significant student input into the acquisition and dissemination of knowledge.
 The critical input into learning is provided by a student's own reading and preparation for group discussions.

 Modules adopt a variety of assessment methods.
-All modules utilise either summative assessed work or an end of year unseen, timed exam.
+All modules include either or both of summative assessed work and an unseen, timed exam.

 Skills and other attributes

 B. Intellectual skills - able to: